RobertPrentner/QuantumDynamics/README.md

 This repository contains:
 1. The "Reaction Path Hamiltonian" program package as developed during my tenure at the Laboratory of Physical Chemistry at ETH Zürich in the lab of Prof. Martin Quack [1] and presented in [2].
 Implemented in FORTRAN.
 Based on a previous version of the RPH-method developed in [3,4].
 2. Various Mathematica [5] notebooks to calculate and vizualise effective 1D and 2D quantum wavepackets based on numerically calculated eigenfunctions on a grid, as presented in [1,2].
-Wavepacket-dynamics under coherent (laser) irradiation are calculated, including Quasi-Resonant Approximation and (Stimulated) Raman Adiabatic Passage conditions [2,6].
+Wavepacket-dynamics under coherent (laser) irradiation are calculated, including Quasi-Resonant and (Stimulated) Raman Adiabatic Passage conditions [2,6].

 [1]Robert Prentner et al. Wavepacket Dynamics of the Axially Chiral Molecule Cl−O−O−Cl under Coherent Radiative Excitation and Including Electroweak Parity Violation, J. Physical Chemistry A, 2015.